- Date published: 11 Jan 2021 by Amber Hemming

-Our lives changes dramatically, no more home visits, no trips to the park, or hospital support.
+Our lives changed dramatically, no more home visits, no trips to the park, or hospital support.
 Families went into isolation to protect themselves and Zoom was born, enabling us to keep in touch and do weekly activities for them.

-We had to get rapidly creative supporting families via zoom, some of the hardest but best support was done during this time.
+We had to get rapidly creative supporting families via Zoom.
+Some of the hardest but best support was done during this time.

 The North team emerged when North West joined North East with a new WhatsApp group which brought the team and siblings and parents from across the north together.